jpbochi/cv/README.md

 #### Professional Experience

-- *Nov 2020 to present, OmniPresent*
+- *Nov 2020 to present, Omnipresent*

 I had the honor of being the second engineer in the company.
 While laying architectural groundwork, I took a leadership role in several engineering projects this hopeful young company executed.